 Some people tend to overshare and are unaware that it is an issue or problem.
 Below are some signs and signals of oversharing.

 • Do the people around you know more about you than you know about them?
-If you find this unbalance common in your relationships?
+Do you find this imbalance common in your relationships?
 If you do, it’s a good indication that you are an oversharer.
 Sharing and conversations should be reciprocal.
 Make sure you are an active listener in addition to storytelling.
+Ask questions and give space for the other person to express themselves.

 Think About Your Reasons Why